This plugin is not supported by Atlassian.

 You can use any Clover integration to generate reports (Ant, Maven etc).
 One of the easiest ways is to use the HtmlReporter command line tool, for example:

 This plugin is open source.
-You can clone the Mercurial repository from Bitbucket, e.g:
+You can clone the repository from GitHub, e.g:

 Feel free to contribute!